 “A lot of fish hide in the weeds; you can’t really see them,” said one.
 He modified his cutout of a striped bass so its mouth hung open.

 “From the seventh floor of the hospital you can see where I used to fish, over there by the harbor roundhouse,” another man added.

 “My fish is always at the bottom of the lake.”

 That interaction was just what Barb Murak was aiming for.
 “I love it when I get people talking in the waiting room,” she said.
 “Then they don’t feel alone.
 I want them to tell me stories, or tell each other stories.
 I write them all down, because I don’t want to forget.”

-Stories come to life when Roswell Park’s six Artists-in-Residence engage patients and visitors in musical performances and art projects, building human connections that can relieve anxiety, lead to new friendships and beautiful creations, and make life a lot more interesting.
+Stories come to life when Roswell Park’s Creative Arts Team engage patients and visitors in musical performances and art projects, building human connections that can relieve anxiety, lead to new friendships and beautiful creations, and make life a lot more interesting.